layrjs/layr/docs/introduction/web-app.md

 ### Building a Web App

-In the [previous guide](https://liaison.dev/docs/v1/introduction/data-storage), we saw how to implement a simple "Guestbook" application with a CLI frontend, a backend, and a database.
+In the [previous guide](https://layrjs.com/docs/v1/introduction/data-storage), we saw how to implement a simple "Guestbook" application with a CLI frontend, a backend, and a database.
 Now we're going to improve the user experience by replacing the CLI frontend with a web frontend.

-> TLDR: The completed project is available in the <!-- <if language="js"> -->[Liaison repository](https://github.com/liaisonjs/liaison/tree/master/examples/guestbook-web-js)<!-- </if> --><!-- <if language="ts"> -->[Liaison repository](https://github.com/liaisonjs/liaison/tree/master/examples/guestbook-web-ts)<!-- </if> -->.
+> TLDR: The completed project is available in the <!-- <if language="js"> -->[Layr repository](https://github.com/layrjs/layr/tree/master/examples/guestbook-web-js)<!-- </if> --><!-- <if language="ts"> -->[Layr repository](https://github.com/layrjs/layr/tree/master/examples/guestbook-web-ts)<!-- </if> -->.

 #### Preparing the Project

-Since we're going to use the same backend as before, you can duplicate the [previous project](https://liaison.dev/docs/v1/introduction/data-storage) or simply modify it in place.
+Since we're going to use the same backend as before, you can duplicate the [previous project](https://layrjs.com/docs/v1/introduction/data-storage) or simply modify it in place.

 #### Setting Up Your Development Environment